modular/modular/KGEN/docs/MojoREPL.md

 needs to be overwritten, consider using `let` or `var` to introduce the variable for now.

-### The REPL's automatic value printer shows empty values.
+### The REPL's automatic value printer shows empty values

 When executing expressions in the REPL, LLDB will try to dump the top-level variables that were created by the expression as shown below: